pingcap/docs-cn/faq/manage-cluster-faq.md

 ### Why is the TiKV channel full?

 - The Raftstore thread is too slow or blocked by I/O. You can view the CPU usage status of Raftstore.
-- TiKV is too busy (CPU, disk I/O, etc.) and cannot manage to handle it.
+- TiKV is too busy (such as CPU and disk I/O) and cannot manage to handle it.

 ### Why does TiKV frequently switch Region leader?